 Then, as the days and weeks go by, that commitment and focus tend to wane.
 Other priorities and issues grab attention, and, before long, both leaders and employees are having trouble remembering – never mind focusing on – those strategic intentions set out so carefully at the start of the year.

-At Results we’ve seen this pattern all too often in our client work.
+We’ve seen this pattern all too often in our client work.
+In fact, about five years ago, we re-engineered our approach to focus as much on driving execution as on developing strategy.
 Similarly, many business thought-leaders are seeing the same pattern.
 Tom Peters writes that “execution is the missing 99%” for business success.

 To avoid this pitfall, there are a number of tactics that must take place to drive the execution of any business strategy.
 These tactics together operationalize the strategic plan and are a crucial next step in moving strategy from planning to implementation.